fluent/fluentd-docs-gitbook/plugins/output/rewrite_tag_filter.md

 </match>
 ```

-In this case, `rewrite_tag_filter` causes infinite loop because
+In this case, `rewrite_tag_filter` causes an infinite loop because the fluentd's
-fluentd's routing is executed from top to bottom.
-So you need to change
+routing is executed from top-to-bottom.
+So, you need to change the tag like
-tag like this:
+this:

 ```
 <match app.**>